shevonnepolastre/AZ-104-Studying/StorageAccounts/StorageAccountProjects.md

     az storage share-rm create --resource-group $resourceGroupName --storage-account $storageAcct --name $shareName --quota 1024 --enabled-protocols SMB --output none

 For the snapshot, I went to Lifecycle Management and chose snapshots for 15 days and then it moves to a Cool tier.
+However, the solution indicated that the File Share had its own snapshots.
+When I went, I am able to create a manual one but not automated.

 For the last requirement, I went to Networking and was able to restrict it to a VNet and Subnet I created.